 BAE Systems and a team of subcontractors will offer services including research, analysis, training, operations support and the sustainment of information technology.
 These services will aid JIEDDO's efforts to counter terrorist and other organizations from using improvised explosive devices.

-The Global Counter IED Market 2012-2022 - Market Size and Drivers: Market Profile
+The Global Counter IED Market 2012-2022 - Competitive Landscape and Strategic Insights: Market Profi...

 "This contract is critical to protecting our uniformed men and women in harm's way," said Scott Black, vice president and general manager for Global Mission Solutions at BAE Systems Support Solutions.
 "We have a strong record of performance serving JIEDDO, and we're ready to continue to support its mission as needed."